DucHoangMinh/tmp/readme.txt

 LICENSE:

-This free resource is provided by DuckDuck.com and is free to use in both personal and commercial projects.
+This free resource is provided by Hoang Ha Phuong.com and is free to use in both personal and commercial projects.